 So you've figured out what you want to do, and that's a fantastic first step towards career nirvana.
-Now you just have to realise it's entirely possible to make happen, but that it relies on you – and you alone – to action.
+Now you have to realise it's entirely possible to do it, but that it relies on you – and you alone – to action.

 It won't happen overnight.
 You won't leap out of bed the next day and suddenly be a graphic designer.
 It will take time and effort, but if you put steps in place – you'll be closer to achieving your dream.

 Sit down and work out how you're going to switch careers.
 Set yourself three achievable goals that will help you get there.
 This is what I do every New Year's Eve – I lay down three tasks for the next 12 months that will help me to stay focused and achieve my dreams.
 And let me tell you, I more than surpass my expectations every year.

 Don't think you can do it?
 When a friend of mine told me three years ago that she was stuck in a job she didn't love, and wanted to do something more creative – I told her anything was possible, but she didn't believe me.
 Not at first.

 In her spare time, she loved to take photographs, and she was quite good at it.
 So I posed the question – why not train to be a photographer?
 She was stunned at my suggestion and didn't think it was possible.
 So I told her about my annual 'three goals' and nailed home the message that nothing is going to happen unless she makes it happen.

 Leaving that seed planted in her head, I caught up with her several months later – and you know what?
 She was still working at her job, but during her spare time, she had saved up for a better camera, enrolled on several photography courses, and had offered to do a few friends' weddings for free to build up her portfolio.